-means, where the context admits, an Authority (within the meaning of and appointed pursuant to By-Law 6.1) or, if none, the Secretary save in the case of a Divisional Council or Branch Council in respect of which the Returning Officer shall be the Divisional General Manager of the relevant Division, or the Divisional General Manager of the relevant Branch (as the case may be), unless the Secretary, at the request of the Board, appoints another person.
+means, where the context admits, an Authority (within the meaning of and appointed pursuant to By-Law 6.1) or, if none, the Secretary save in the case of a Divisional Council or Branch Council in respect of which the Returning Officer shall be the Divisional General has the meaning given in By-Law 6.2(d).

+Manager of the relevant Division, or the Divisional General Manager of the relevant Branch (as the case may be), unless the Secretary, at the request of the Board, appoints another person.